flatironinstitute/finufft/docs/tutorial/inv1d2.rst

 Two ways to change the problem to reduce ill-conditioning include:
 1) changing the sampling point distribution to avoid large gaps, and
-2) changing the problem by introducing a regularization term.
+2) changing the problem by introducing a **regularization term**.

 The 2nd idea here also fits into the iterative NUFFT or Toeplitz frameworks, and we plan to present it in another tutorial shortly.
+We have also not yet discussed the use of **preconditioning** (such as those for Toeplitz systems in Raymond Chan's book) to reduce the iteration count of CG.

-For the complete code for the above examples and plots, including comparing the naive dense direct solve for small problems (a useful exercise), see ``tutorial/inv1d2.m``.
+For the complete code for the above examples and plots, including a naive dense direct solve for small problems (a useful warm-up exercise), see ``tutorial/inv1d2.m``.

 Further reading